freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 230.1

 Add a `rental_id` column to your new table.
-Give it the same two properties that you gave the other two "id" columns.
+Make it automatically increment with `SERIAL` and make it the primary key for this table.

 #### HINTS